gvwilson/sdxjs/table/index.md

 ### ASCII storage

-The original ASCII standard specified a 7-bit character encoding for letters commonly used in English, and many data files still only use characters whose numeric codes are in the range 0--127.
+The original [%g ascii "ASCII" %] standard specified a 7-bit character encoding for letters commonly used in English, and many data files still only use characters whose numeric codes are in the range 0--127.